Engineering, control and longitudinal readout of Floquet qubits: Floquet Framework

-Driven quantum systems are part of a larger class of systems evolving under a time-periodic Hamiltonian with period $T=2\pi/\omega_{d}$ and which are efficiently described by the Floquet formalism \citep{grifoniDrivenQuantumTunneling1998b,chuFloquetTheoremGeneralized2004b}, where a system Hamiltonian $H_{\text{s}}$ with Hilbert-space dimension $d$ is replaced with the time-dependent Floquet Hamiltonian (with $\hbar = 1$):
+The driven quantum systems considered here are part of a larger class of systems evolving under a time-periodic Hamiltonian with period $T=2\pi/\omega_{d}$ and which are efficiently described by the Floquet formalism~\citep{grifoniDrivenQuantumTunneling1998b,chuFloquetTheoremGeneralized2004b}. \ag{The total Hamiltonian $H(t)= H_{\text{s}}+V(t)$ includes the time-independent system Hamiltonian $H_{\text{s}}$ in the absence of the external fields and with a finite Hilbert-space dimension $N_s$, and the contribution of the driving fields $V(t)$ which we suppose $T$-periodic in time.}